RBI mooting to develop a basic model for central bank digital currency

 RBI laid bare its thoughts on the prospective framework for, now, much-talked-about central digital currency.
 In the report titled “Trends and Progress of Banking in India 2021-22”, RBI opines that India should start with a basic model of central bank digital currency (CBDC) and then go on to create a state-of-the-art model post-intensive testing and needed modifications.

-RBI plans to do it in a phased manner so as to cause little or no disruption and is currently examining use cases to arrive at a prudent action plan.
+RBI develop currency in digital plans to do it in a phased manner so as to cause little or no disruption and is currently examining use cases to arrive at a prudent action plan.
 The incremental approach is vital, RBI believes, to ensure that the effort does not disrupt macroeconomic policymaking.

 RBI in a flip to its earlier position on the matter believes that CBDC will be a safe, robust, convenient alternative to physical cash.
 CBDC implementation would provide users the benefits of liquidity, scalability, acceptance, anonymous transactions, faster settlements, as against the usage of existing forms of money.